mugdha2626/cachedApp/README.md

-The backend exposes a **Data Core** contract for research ingestion, search, paid-content redemption, feedback, and attribution.
-Two paths are implemented today over Postgres/pgvector:
+This is our data core, which is the contract for research ingestion, search, paid-content redemption, feedback, and attribution.
+There are two paths, Ingestion, and Search.
+Agents will be able to communicate via endpoints exposed, saving their token usage for deep research.
+Sellers will make money, and buys will save on token costs.

 - **Ingestion** (`POST /ingest`, `GET /sessions/{id}/status`): upload →
   parse/normalize → split into pages (markdown headers, token-window fallback) →